 Your Course Work Group (kursarbetsgrupp) is a deciding and supporting group consisting of professors, university teachers, researchers, PhD students, societal actors, student representatives and senior staff from CEMUS education.
 The group also includes the courses examiner and grader.
 The group takes part in the planning of the course, and formally decides on the schedule, literature and examination.

 You will not and should not be doing all of this on your own.
-As a support and help during this process you have the course work group (kursarbetsgrupp) which you will have two meetings with.
+As a support and help during this process you for instance have the course work group (kursarbetsgrupp) which you will have two meetings with.
 Remember to also establish a good working relationship with the person who will be grading the final assignments in your exams to get support and ideas on how to set up and improve examination.
-You also have your course resource person and the resource group which you will have regular meetings with.
+You also have your course resource person.
 At CEMUS we have two coordinator representatives which is an extra support for you as a course coordinator.
 If anything is unclear concerning the work, your role or process, it is up to you to contact your course resource person, or the director of studies.
 In many cases the other coordinators can also help.
 Please do not hesitate to contact us!

 Before the course starts students that are either interested in or applying for the course or even students that have taken the course before, might contact you with questions.
 It is fun to have this contact with the students, but might also be challenging to have an answer to all their questions.
 Your colleagues, former course coordinators or the director of studies can help you with everything that you don’t know.
 Ask questions if you don’t know how deal with an issue.